mingditts/AOP.net/README.md

-# AOP.net
+# AOP

-AOP.net is a library for use the Aspect Oriented approach in a .net project.
+AOP is a library for use the Aspect Oriented approach in a .net project.
 It's work in progress.

 Usage: